drivendataorg/vspect/README.md

 | `dev_number`          | The dev-release number.
 Empty if none.                       | `1.2.3.dev5` → `5`             |
 | `local`               | The local version string including `+`.
 Empty if none.       | `1.2.3+local` → `+local`       |
 | `local_segment`       | The local version segment.
 Empty if none.                    | `1.2.3+local` → `local`        |

-vspect's only dependency is the [packaging](https://packaging.pypa.io/en/stable/) package published by the [Python Packaging Authority (PyPA)](https://www.pypa.io/en/latest/), the working group that maintains packaging standards and specifications.